 Airlines can refuse to let passengers fly if their condition could worsen or be affected by the journey, and if they pose a threat to passengers or crew.
 Each of their regulations differ, however, so it is worth checking with their medical department and website before you travel.

 As shingles is a viral infection, there are various ways it can cause a hearing problem.

 The two most common are:

-This term refers to infection and swelling in inner ear structures that affect balance and hearing.
+2. Labyrinthitis - This term refers to infection and swelling in the inner ear structures that affect balance and hearing.
 Shingles can cause labyrinthitis either through direct viral infection or by subsequent bacterial infection that occurs as the blisters crust over and heal.